audulus/docs/index.md

 ## The iPad/iPhone Audulus UI at a glance:

+-   Overall signal flow is left-to-right (you can reverse the direction with a Via Tab).
 -   Pinch with two fingers to zoom in and out of your patch.
 -   Drag with two fingers to pan.
 -   Drag with one finger on the background to lasso-select multiple nodes. ( *See note 1 below* )